-- (1) Includes three Dallas, TX branches, two El Paso, TX branches, and one Houston, TX branch. - Includes twelve branches in the Lubbock/South Plains market area, two branches in Ruidoso/Eastern, NM, and one branch in Bryan/College Station, TX.
+(1) Includes three Dallas, TX branches, two El Paso, TX branches, and one Houston, TX branch.

 In addition, we intend to actively recruit additional lenders and employees from other institutions.
 We have had success in this area which we believe is attributable to our employee ownership, long-standing market presence and desirable culture in which our employees can thrive.
 Finally, we cross-sell our various banking products, including our deposits and treasury wealth management to our commercial loan customers, which we believe provides a basis for expanding our banking relationships.